Gabriella439/slides/regex/regex.md

 **~8x faster**, but still slower than `grep`

-# Final optimizations
+# `ByteString`-specific optimizations

 * Use a precomputed lookup table for each state transition

-* Add matching functions specialized to `ByteString`s
+* Add matching functions specialized to `ByteString`s for tight loops

     ```haskell
     hasBytes :: Regex Word8 -> ByteString -> Bool